Nick Osborn

-Nick Osborn (born November 21, 1984) is a former American football linebacker.
+Nick Osborn (born November 21, 1984) is an American former football linebacker.
 He was signed by the Chicago Bears as an undrafted free agent in 2008.
 He played college football at San Diego State.

 Professional career

 Chicago Bears

-After going undrafted in the 2008 NFL Draft, Osborn signed with the Chicago Bears as an undrafted free agent.
+After going undrafted in the 2008 NFL draft, Osborn signed with the Chicago Bears as an undrafted free agent.
 He was waived during final cuts on August 30.

 California Redwoods

 After spending the 2008 season out of football, Osborn was signed by the California Redwoods of the United Football League on August 18, 2009.